 “Soccer is like a play in two acts with the referee as the director.
 The drama contains the full spectrum of emotions including suspense, excitement, periods of calm followed by intense action, there are heroes and occasionally villains, and good performances building to a dramatic conclusion.
 A good director (referee) with well-coached actors (players) has the capability of creating a wonderful two-act play (game) that will be enjoyed by all who observe.” — Ken Aston

-If there are additional materials or links that you feel would benefit our Referee community, please forward your recommendations to the Section One Referee Administrator.
+If there are additional materials or links that you feel would benefit our Referee community, please forward your recommendations to the Section 1 Referee Administrator.

 Interested in becoming a (better) Referee?

-- Implement the AYSO National Referee Program in response to the needs of AYSO Referees in Section One
+- Implement the AYSO National Referee Program in response to the needs of AYSO Volunteers in Section 1

 - Promote Referee Assessment and Instruction for all AYSO Referees